watusi/jquery-mobile-iscrollview/README.md

 Events
 ------
-There are two ways to be notified when some event occurs in the widget.
+There are two ways to be notified when some event occurs in the widget: by binding/delegating jQuery events, or by specifying a callback in the widget's `options` object.

+When an event is triggered it will call the callback if defined in options, and, as well, trigger any bound events.

+### jQuery Event Callbacks

-The widget exposes JQuery events that can be bound like any other event.
+The widget exposes jQuery events that can be bound like any other event.
 The names are prepended with the string `iscroll_`.
-So, the `refresh` event for this widget is actually `iscroll_refresh`.
+So, the `onrefresh` event for this widget is actually `iscroll_onrefresh`.
+(Note also that widget event names are different than iScroll event names. iScroll event names are in mixed case.
+Widget event names are in all lower case - this is a limitation of jQuery widgets.)

+### Option Callbacks

-Alternately, you can add callback functions to the options object.
-They key of the option corresponds to the event name **without** the widget name prefix.
-So, you can add a callback function for the refresh event with the key `refresh`.
+Alternately, you can add callback functions to the widget's `options` object.
+The key of the option corresponds to the event name **without** the widget name prefix.
+So, you can add a callback function for the refresh event with the key `onrefresh`.

-When an event is triggered it will call the callback if defined in options, and, as well, trigger any bound events.
+### Bound Callback parameters

 Bound event callbacks receive two parameters: